How to make money selling your hair

 We've all had one of those snips that have left us reaching for a hat – but if you think that's bad, going from Rapunzel to Phil Mitchell overnight is going to be even harder.

-It doesn't matter how long you've been prepping for it, making the leap from long hair to barely there is going to feel pretty strange.
+It doesn't matter how long you've been prepping for it, making the leap from long hair to barely there will feel pretty strange.

 Make sure you pack up your hair following the instructions given to you by your buyer.
 These might have been outlined in your contract, so you'll want to give it a read before wrapping up.